Alphabet’s earnings miss profit estimates as spending grows

 The profit figure excludes a $9.9-billion tax charge as Alphabet joined much of corporate America in reporting large one-time expenses in the fourth quarter due to U.S. legislation enacted in December that lowers corporate rates.

-The growing use of smartphones worldwide has been a bonanza for social media company Facebook Inc and Google, which research firm EMarkter estimates together account for nearly 60 per cent of mobile ad sales.
+The tax law has given companies more affordable access to overseas profits, and Porat said Alphabet would make a "modest increase" in share buybacks with an additional allocation of $8.6-billion.

-Facebook said on Wednesday that its ad sales, 89 per cent of which are for mobile devices, jumped 48 per cent in the fourth quarter from the year-ago period even as users spend less time on its main social network.
+The growing use of smartphones worldwide has been a bonanza for social media company Facebook Inc and Google, which research firm EMarketer estimates together account for nearly 60 per cent of mobile ad sales.

-Google sells ads space on its search engine, its fast-growing YouTube video streaming service and a network of third-party websites and apps.
+Google sells ad space on its search engine, its fast-growing YouTube video streaming service and a network of third-party websites and apps.

 The company's computer algorithms have become more effective at delivering mobile ads likely to make customers sit through commercials, install an app or visit a website.